vincent-octo/liris-kt/knowledge-transfer.md

 - The first one is the first [`if` block](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/lock.py#L85-L86).
 Its purpose is to set a timeout value for the lock.

 - The second one is the second [`if` block](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/lock.py#L88-L91).
 We check if the thread that asks for the lock is a re-entering thread.
 This happens for example when one deletes a trace: we lock the base via [`InBase.delete`](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/base.py#L135), but the call to [`super()`](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/base.py#L136) leads to a call to [`edit()`](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/lock.py#L130) that also wants to lock the base.
-It is safe to let it bypass the lock at this point because it already locked the ressource upper in the call stack.
+It is safe to let it bypass the lock at this point because it already locked the resource upper in the call stack.
 That what's we do with this `if` block.

 #### Using the lock ####